santec/rdbms-timeline/README.md

 RDBMS timeline
 ==============

+Original author:
 * Author: Rafael Martinez Guerrero / PostgreSQL-es
-* E-mail: rafael@postgresql.org.es
+* Email: rafael@postgresql.org.es
 * Web: http://www.postgresql.org.es/
 * GIT repository: http://www.github.com/rafaelma/rdbms-timeline

+Maintainer of this fork:
+* Federico Razzoli
+* Email: federico_raz@yahoo.it

-The intention of this project is to create a timeline diagram with information about the main RDBMS since the 70' up until now.
+The intention of the original project is to create a timeline diagram with information about the main RDBMSs since the 70' up until now.

-The information this diagram is based on has been obtained via multiple websites and several books.
-A list with all references will be available in the file BIBLIOGRAPHY.
+This fork aims to make the original work a bit more complete, with particular emphasis on open source RDBMSs.

 This is a work in progress.
 There is still a lot of information missing.
 If you have any information which can make this diagram